#162 Disastrous Passion

 EAWs love trashy novels.
 They love making fun of them, reading them ironically, and feeling superior to the general population of folks back home or in-country who fall prey to the clutches of badly written pulp fiction.

 It goes without saying, then, that most EAWs secretly (or publicly, in an ironic way of course) enjoy Disastrous Passion, the humanitarian romance novel.

-And now, finally, DP is available in its entirety as an e-book.
+And now, finally, Disastrous Passion is available in its entirety, as a complete book:

 Nowhere else can EAWs indulge in fantasy action that so resembles their context.
 No other form of edutainment is so specifically aimed at humanitarian relief professionals and those innocents interested in joining the profession.
 Nowhere else do the institutional stereotypes we all know and love come into such full play, via characters that both have hyphenated first names.
 Nowhere else is there such a true-to-EAW-life portrayal of gendered realities, deployment behavior and existential questioning about aid itself.